 Ditch the traditional workplace ‘cake altar’ and offer your employees free fruit to snack on instead.
 Fruits that are particularly beneficial for your health include:

 This article was first published in April 2014.
-It was updated in July 2018 for freshness, clarity and accuracy.
+It was updated in July 2018 and republished in November 2024 for freshness, clarity and accuracy.